AlexKliger/Lift-Log/README.md

 # Lift Log
-A journaling application for weight lifting.
+A fitness journaling application that I made to suit my personal needs and whomever finds it useful.

 ## How It's Made:
 React, Express, MongoDB

 ### Server:
-The express server routes to a RESTful API that supports CRUD operations.
+The backend server is built using express.js which routes to a RESTful API that supports CRUD operations.

-The server only responds with the index.html file from the client's React build folder.
-All major page routing is then handled by the frontend.

-Authentication is handled by passport.js and uses a local strategy.
+Users are able to register accounts and login using a local strategy.
+Username and hashed passwords are stored on MongoDB and authentication/session management is handled by passport.js.

-Data is stored using mongoDB on mongoAtlas and models are defined with the mongoose package.
+Data is stored using MongoDB on Mongo Atlas and models are defined as schema using Mongoose.

 ### Client:
-The frontend is built with React.
-Various components make up the user interface that make CRUD requests to the backend.
+The frontend is built using React.js.
+Requests are made to the backend using the fetch API and displays the returned data in a convenient and accesible layout.

-## Lessons Learned:
+## Optimizations

-My first attempt at a full stack application using the MERN stack.
+### Authentication & Session Management
+Using a local strategy to store and authenticate users poses security risks and is not scalable.
+A better solution may involve using Google/Microsoft/Facebook/etc authentication services.